add-am/RcTools/README.md

 The goal of RcTools is to provide a collection of tools (functions) to be utilised by the Northern Three Report Cards’ technical staff.
-These tools bridge the gap between R analysis and technical report writing, and largely focus on producing xlsx files that are pre-formatted ready to be inserted into the technical report.
+These tools bridge the gap between R analysis and technical report writing, and primarily focus on end of anaylsis pipelines such as converting values to scores, score to grades, and dataframes into xlsx files that are pre-formatted ready to be inserted into the technical report.

 ## Installation